tbhb/typing-graph/docs/explanation/architecture.md

 ## Design principles

+The architecture reflects several deliberate design choices.
+Understanding these principles helps you predict how the library behaves and why.

 ### Standard library first

 The library minimizes dependencies, relying primarily on the standard library.
 External dependencies are carefully chosen: